Lutein macular degeneration

 Foods high in lutein, zeaxanthin and oleocanthal

 Hidden in Bernard Preston's lunch today you will find the benefits of spinach; lutein macular degeneration is a topic close to my heart.
 I have no desire to go blind in my dotage; or have a cataract operation.
-I have two friends who went completely blind in one eye after the latter.
+I have two friends who went completely blind in one eye after the surgery.

 Nothing is without risk including spinal manipulation.